TusharGuptaECC/SonalKunj_Silo-Environment-Control-and-UV-Decontamination-system-for-grains/README.md

   - UV decontamination of grains
   - Security and human disaster management system for fumigation problems
 - **Purpose**
-The IntelliSilo system addresses the challenges faced in traditional food grain storage facilities in India, where improper infrastructure and hygiene lead to significant grain wastage.
-By implementing the IntelliSilo system, the lifetime of food grains can be improved by regulating the storage environment.
+The SonalKunj_Silo system addresses the challenges faced in traditional food grain storage facilities in India, where improper infrastructure and hygiene lead to significant grain wastage.
+By implementing the SonalKunj_Silo system, the lifetime of food grains can be improved by regulating the storage environment.
 This helps prevent pest infestation, maintain appropriate temperature and humidity levels, and ensure proper fumigation.

 - **Getting Started**
-To get started with the IntelliSilo system, follow these steps:
+To get started with the SonalKunj_Silo system, follow these steps:

   - Install the necessary hardware components, including temperature and humidity sensors, gas concentration sensors, UV lights, and the main control PCB.
   - Configure the system parameters such as temperature and humidity thresholds according to the specific grain storage requirements.